 Should Teens Work in High School?
 My Husband’s Side

 My husband’s situation was different.
 He started a paper route when he was 14 to buy his own guitar.
-My husband was on the hook for most of his teen expenses (gas, entertainment, trips, guitar lessons etc..)
-If he wanted something, he had to buy it.
+My husband was on the hook for most of his teen expenses (gas, entertainment, trips, guitar lessons, even clothes) If he wanted (or needed) something, he had to buy it.
 His paper route job led to a dishwashing job at a Chinese restaurant and then a busboy/cook position at Pizza Hut for the rest of high school.

 When I was a teen it was “just expected” that kids should just march out and take whatever job, no matter what it was, that came their way.
-When it comes to my husband and I, only our fashion choices back then were as dubious as our job selections.
+Only our fashion choices back then were as dubious as our job selections.
 Neither of us regret working, but we could have done better if we would have thought out our job choices a bit more than we did.

 I’d like my son or daughter’s first teen job to really help them with a skill they could use moving forward.
 Me setting up the breakfast buffet at Big Boy or my husband washing dishes at 1a on a Saturday at a Chinese restaurant taught the value of hard work but there was little else we took from those experiences that we could apply to our future.
 I’m hoping my kids will be able to pursue a skill or craft that may apply to their future or, at the very least, be a little more selective when it comes to jobs than my husband and I were.